poroburman/Coding-Practice/README.md

 # Coding practice

-**This repository is to collect all the scripts I've used to practice in different programming languages**
+**This repository is to collect all the scripts I've used to practice in R and Python**

 1. Pandas Series - Python script practicing the basics of pandas series.